Mbed-TLS/mbedtls-framework/docs/architecture/config-check-framework.md

 The generated checks consist of two parts:

 1. Some initial setup in `*_before.h`, to detect the situation before including the user's configuration file (but after the command line — this is unavoidable).
 This header is included before `build_info.h`.
 2. The actual checks, in `*_after.h`.
 This header also cleans up by undefining some temporary macros.
 This header is included by `build_info.h` after reading the user's configuration files, but before defining derived macros in `*adjust*.h`.
+(This is not the normal behavior of `build_info.h`, it is done conditionally based on a macro that must be defined before including `build_info.h`.)

 ### How the checks are generated